KingSahil/gamified-education/README.md

 3. **Watch & Learn**
    - Click on any course to view videos
+   - Click video thumbnails or titles to open embedded player
-   - Watch videos to earn XP
+   - Watch videos directly in the app (no YouTube redirect)
+   - Videos play with autoplay and embedded controls
+   - Earn XP automatically for watching videos
-   - Like and share helpful content
+   - Like and share content directly from video player
-   - Participate in discussions
+   - Participate in video-specific discussions

 4. **Add Content**
    - Contribute YouTube videos to topics